rokwire/rokwire-building-blocks-api/contributions/README.md

     }
 ```
 ### GET capabilities in contribution data using contribution id
-To get the information about the existing non-pii dataset, this method should be used
+To get the information about capabilities in certain contribution dataset, this method should be used
 ```
 curl http://localhost:5000/contributions/5ed57231830d301a14974900/capabilities
 ```
-API will return the information of the capbilities in contribution dataset
+API will return the information of the capabilities in contribution dataset
 ```
     [
        {